Graduate Programs in Near Eastern and Judaic Studies (NEJS)

 - B.A./M.A. in Near Eastern & Judaic Studies (for current Brandeis undergraduates)

-- Joint B.A./M.A. in Women’s & Gender Studies and Near Eastern & Judaic Studies (for current Brandeis undergraduates)
+- Joint B.A./M.A. in Women’s, Gender, & Sexuality Studies and Near Eastern & Judaic Studies (for current Brandeis undergraduates)

 We encourage you to explore one of the department’s greatest assets through our faculty pages.